1955 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1955 Proof Dime Value

-The 1955 Proof Roosevelt Dime was struck at Philadelphia with a mintage of 378,200 pieces, marking the sixth year of proof dime production alongside reduced circulation strikes.
+The 1955 Proof Roosevelt Dime was struck at the Philadelphia Mint with a mintage of 378,200 pieces.
+This was the sixth year of proof dime production in the Roosevelt series, which had resumed in 1950 after a World War II suspension.

 1955 Proof Dime Price/Grade Chart